sfomuseum/swift-mbtiles/README.md

 There is also [a branch that uses FMDB](https://github.com/sfomuseum/swift-mbtiles/tree/fmdb) but it contains a crashing bug that I haven't been able to debug (taking in to account all the things that the documentation says to do).

+Did you notice the instatiation of the `TileResolver()` class above?
+This is code that you will need to implement and that conforms to the `MBTilesResolver` protocol below.
+This is code used to resolve a URL in to MBTile database specifics like the name of the database and Z, X, Y coordinates.

 Once all of these classes have been instantiated you can precache the tiles in your MBTiles databases like this:

 ```